Phạm Ngũ Lão Street: History

 In 1978, the government of Ho Chi Minh City decided to relocate the Saigon station to Hòa Hưng station in District 3, the old train station was renovated into the current 23 September Park.

-Tourist attractions
+Tourist

 The "Backpacker District" is where selling goods and services with affordable price to tourists.
 Currently, along Phạm Ngũ Lão Street, there are many large standard hotels, restaurants, cafes and travel agencies.